Skip to content

 • Is your content up to date (dates, statistics, trends)?

-If most answers are "no" — start with SEO fundamentals, then expand to GEO.
+If most answers are "no" — that's not a signal to go hunting for an eighth trick, it's a signal to start with SEO fundamentals, then expand to GEO.

 Want to get featured in Google's AI Overviews?
-Schedule a free consultation — we'll analyze your visibility and propose specific action steps.
+Schedule a free consultation — we'll analyze your visibility and propose specific next steps, not another list of generalities.

 Need help with this topic?